apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 1. Come up with a token "Kind"; a unique name for the delegation token identifier.
-1. Implement a subclass of `AbstractS3ATokenIdentifier` which adds all information which is marshalled from client to remote services.
+1. Implement a subclass of `AbstractS3ATokenIdentifier` which adds all information which is marshaled from client to remote services.
 This must subclass the `Writable` methods to read and write the data to a data stream: these subclasses must call the superclass methods first.
 1. Add a resource `META-INF/services/org.apache.hadoop.security.token.TokenIdentifier`
 1. And list in it, the classname of your new identifier.